spondec/soletrade/README.md

 So `php artisan some:command` becomes `./vendor/bin/sail artisan some:command` on Docker or `sail artisan some:command` if you aliased it to `sail`.

-### Full
+### Standalone

-For full installation, after installing all the dependencies, run these commands in order:
+For standalone installation, after installing all the dependencies, run these commands in order:

 ```bash
 git clone https://github.com/spondec/soletrade.git